 In some states, having color of title is required for adverse possession.
 Elsewhere, it might reduce the continuous possession time required to make a claim.
-Unfortunately, in Massachusetts, color of title will not decrease the possession time at all.
-It may help your case, but it is not required.
+Unfortunately, in Massachusetts, color of title will not decrease the possession time.

 While some other states require a squatter to pay property taxes, Massachusetts isn’t one of them.
-Squatters don’t really gain any benefit from paying the property taxes in Massachusetts, outside of the documentation possibly making them look more favorable to the Court.
+Squatters don’t necessarily need to pay property taxes but it does show as a record with the court.

-Massachusetts does not have a law in place specifically for removing squatters.
+Massachusetts does not have a law in place specifically for removing squatters and is one of the only states that does not have disability tolling for adverse possession.
 Throughout most of the state, a squatter must be removed through the standard civil eviction process as if they were a regular tenant.
 (The exception to this rule is when a property falls under the Boston Housing Authority and the squatter is creating problems).

 It’s incredibly important that the landowner does not attempt to engage in self-eviction procedures.
 Actions such as changing the locks or turning off utilities to the property are illegal.
 It can lead to a lawsuit against the landowner if they take these actions.
 Always remember to act within the law to remove squatters from your properties.

 Tips for Protecting Yourself From Squatters in Massachusetts

 - Secure the property (block all entrances, close every window, and lock all the doors).

 - Put up “No Trespassing” signs on the property.
 This is especially important if the property is currently unoccupied.

 - Pay property taxes in a timely manner.

 - Serve written notice as soon as you realize squatters are present.